DAILY DISCIPLINE #68

 There are very few things that deteriorate suddenly.
-A marriage doesn't suddenly break up or a friendship fall apart.
-It happens bit by bit over time - a broken promise here, a compromise there, - a little neglect, a dash of impatience and soon that which was a solid rock is broken to bits and carried downstream never to be again.
+A marriage doesn't suddenly break up or a friendship falls apart.
+It happens bit by bit over time - a broken promise here, a compromise there, - a little neglect, a dash of impatience, and soon that which was a solid rock is broken to bits and carried downstream never to be again.

 Day 18- Is erosion happening in your life?
 What conservation measure is needed to keep steady and solid?